ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_templates.md

       {% endif %}
 ```

-### Related custom Twig modifiers/functions/etc/:
+### Related custom Twig functions

-`wo_breadcrumbs()` function is used in `breadcrumb_list.html.twig` in order to determine the count of generated breadcrumbs.
-Furthermore the breadcrumbs variable, used in this template, is passed by the BreadcrumbsHelper.
+The `wo_breadcrumbs()` function is used in `breadcrumb_list.html.twig` to determine the count of generated breadcrumbs.
+Furthermore the breadcrumbs variable, used in this template, is passed by the `BreadcrumbsHelper`.

 ### Additional data in the breadcrumb nodes

-"crumb.translationParameters" contains additional data which can be used to change the behavior of the breadcrumb depending on the stored data:
+`crumb.translationParameters` contains additional data which can be used to change the behavior of the breadcrumb depending on the stored data:

 #### CatalogBreadcrumbsGenerator.php